pigetArduino/gpsLogger/readme.md

 * Use Open Street Map (Mapnick) or Bing Aerial

 # Buzzer
-The buzzer will tell you if there is any issues with the gps/sdcard
+The buzzer will tell you if there is any issues with the gps/ micro sdcard
 * Heavy sound : Wiring issues or no microsd
 * Soft repetitive sound : GPS is calibrating (can take up to 5 minutes)
 * Melody : GPS is online